Menu

 Graph built with 2 nodes and 3 edges

-The flow is straight: START -> format_name -> generate_greeting -> END.
-Data enters at START, passes through both nodes in order, and exits at END.
+The route is linear: START → format_name → generate_greeting → END.
+Input goes in, walks through both nodes in order, and comes out.

-A StateGraph is a blueprint — you can’t run it as-is.
-Calling .compile() turns it into a CompiledGraph you can invoke.
-Then .invoke() runs the graph with a starting state.
+But a StateGraph is still a blueprint — you can’t execute it directly.
+Convert it to a runnable form with .compile(), which hands you a CompiledGraph.
+Then call .invoke() with your starting state.

 python